ZeroWang030221/Space-Efficient-Quantum-Algorithm-for-Elliptic-Curve-Discrete-Logarithms-with-Resource-Estimation/README.md

 ---

-## 2. EEA counting with bounded NCT-template optimization
+## 2. EEA counting with NCT-template optimization

 The optimized counting entry point is: